Fridge Not Defrosting

 This electronic board in your fridge directs the fridge how often to run the automatic defrost cycle.
 When this board has issues or fails altogether, the fridge will not go into a defrost cycle.

-If you refrigerator and freezer never go through a defrost cycle, the result will be that you will find your refrigerator and freezer not defrosting.
+If your refrigerator and freezer never go through a defrost cycle, the result will be that you will find your refrigerator and freezer not defrosting.

 Your defrost sensor system monitors the temperature of your evaporator.
 This part has a fuse that acts as a backup in case the sensor fails.

 If the sensor fails to shut off the defrost heater, the fuse will blow, and the heater will be forced to shut off.
 In this case, your defrost heater will no longer be operational, and the result will be that your refrigerator doesn’t defrost.

 The defrost timer turns on the defrost heater several times each day to remove any frost that may have accumulated on the evaporator.
-If the timer is defective, it may not move into the defrost cycle or it may not send power to the defrost heater during the defrost cycle.
+If the timer is defective, it may not move into the defrost cycle or send power to the defrost heater during the defrost cycle.

 To check the operation of the timer, you can simply manually advance the timer into the defrost cycle.
 At that point, the compressor should turn off, and the heater should turn on.

-While it is not that common for a refrigerator to stop defrosting, when it happens the causes are usually pretty straightforward.
+While it is not common for a refrigerator to stop defrosting when it happens, the causes are usually pretty straightforward.
 The troubleshooting solutions to these issues are just as straightforward.

-Now that you know the causes of defrost not working in your refrigerator, let us show you the steps to solve the problems and get your refrigerator defrosting again in no time.
+Now that you know the causes of defrost system not working in your refrigerator let us show you the steps to solve the problems and get your refrigerator defrosting again in no time.

 When dealing with a possible issue with your defrost control board, it is best to eliminate the simple issues first before jumping to the control board.
 The first steps are to check the function of both the defrost heater and the defrost thermostat.